fcbg-platforms/eeg-cardio-audio-sleep/README.md

 # Cardio-Audio-Sleep study

-Project to study sound stimulus synchronous, asynchronous and isochronous with the heartbeat during sleep.
+Project to study sound/omission stimulus synchronous, asynchronous and isochronous with the heartbeat.

 ## Install